-IAS 36 STATES the concept of Impairment of Assets which states that an entity’s assets are NOT carried at more than their recoverable amount (i.e. the higher of fair value LESS costs of disposal and value in use).
+IAS 36 explains the concept of Impairment of Assets which states that an entity’s assets are not carried at more than their recoverable amount (i.e. the higher of fair value less costs of disposal and value in use).

 Objective & Overview of IAS 36